Medication for Anxiety

 Drawbacks

 Although SSRIs have fewer side effects than the older cyclic antidepressants, they can cause side effects in some people, including: jitteriness, agitation, restlessness, dizziness, drowsiness, headaches, nausea, gastrointestinal distress, and sexual dysfunction.
 These side effects tend to go away after two weeks, so it's important to try to ride them out during the early phase of treatment.
 All of these side effects can be minimized by starting off with a very low dose of the medication and increasing it, over time, to therapeutic levels.
 For example, doses might start as low as 5 mg per day for Prozac or even Zoloft.
-To achieve such doses, you need to start with a small portion of a single tablet or capsule per day in most cases, then gradually increase up to one tablet or capsule per day over a period of several weeks.
+To achieve such doses, you need to start with a small portion of a single tablet or capsule per day in most cases, then gradually increase up to one tablet or capsule per day over a period of two or weeks.
 Be willing to take plenty of time in increasing the dose gradually.
 (You may notice side effects increase for a day or two after each dose increase.)

 Abrupt discontinuation of an SSRI medication can cause withdrawal symptoms, including low mood, lethargy, dizziness, irritability, and what have been described as "flu-like" symptoms.
 These symptoms can be minimized or eliminated by tapering down the dose gradually over a period of one month or, in some cases, longer.